Paul-Williamson-90/multi-tool-agent-template/readme.md

 # Project Template for Multi-Tool LLM Agents with Llama-Index
 A multi-tool agent template with Llama-Index using the Workflow event-driven architecture.
 This template has been extended with some custom functionality designed for various use-cases I've had to design for.

-**NOTE: This repo was recently updated with some new functionality and is yet to be fully implemented / tested.**
+**NOTE: This repo was recently updated with some new functionality and is yet to be thoroughly tested.**

+# Example
+See example.py file in the root of the project for a working demonstration.

 # Tenplate Explained
 ## RouterAgent (src.routers.base.RouterAgent)